leviska/raytracing/README.md

 ## Motivation
 The main idea is that this must use no libraries outside standart, and be os independent
-That's why it calculating on CPU (because you need OpenGL for GPU), using .ppm images (because it easy to implement with no libs)
+That's why it calculating on CPU (because you need OpenGL for GPU), using .ppm images, which is basic bitmap with near no header: it's easy to implement with no libs.
+I use binary file format to save at least some of the disk space

 ## Examples
 ![scene1](https://github.com/Masafi/raytracing/raw/master/examples/scene1.jpg)